MileHacker Logo

 • Sto.
 Niño Cold Spring

 A large, naturally flowing spring with cool, clear water.
 Features a large pool, popular for swimming.
 Accessible by road.
-Entrance fee applies.
+Entry is not free.
 Provides a refreshing cool-off.

 • Mt.
 Hibok-Hibok

 An active stratovolcano, popular for challenging treks.
 Panoramic views from its summit on a clear day.
 Requires a DENR permit and mandatory guide.
 Physically demanding hike (6-8 hours round trip).
-Start early, bring water and gear.
+Get an early start, bring water and gear.

 • Giant Clam Sanctuary